-It's hunting passionate, courageous, tough, hardy and agile dog with an excellent sense of smell, character and friendly never nervous or aggressive, it is always balanced temperament.
-It can use its intelligence for itself in any case.
+It's hunting passionate, courageous, tough, hardy and agile dog with an excellent sense of smell, character and friendly never nervous or aggressive, always balanced temperament.
+Intelligence is its reputation, ingenuity and cleverness and cunning, it can always use for own benefit.
 It also excels in remarkable tenacity and persistence.
-It is said to be opinionated and its obedience has reportedly limits, but that is partly due to its natural autonomy (must be able to decide when hunting alone) and part of its relationship to the owner.
+It is stubborn and its obedience reportedly has its limits, but it is partly due to its natural autonomy (must be able to decide itself when hunting) and part of its relationship to the owner.

-During its education and training the owner must never try to break this dog.
-There is not tolerate scolding, or other punishments, "the insults," and it stops communicating.
-Because it is very perceptive and clever, there is important a good intonation.
-During its education is necessary calmness, patience, prudence and sweet, but the iron consistency.
+In the education and training by owner, the owner must never try to break this dog.
+There is not tolerate scolding, let alone other punishments, "the insults," and it stops communicating.
+Because it is very perceptive and clever means good intonation.
+During its education is necessary calmness, patience, prudence and sweet, but the fierce consistency.

-It is sociable and devoted to its owner and his family, it does not like being alone, and therefore it does not belong permanently to the outdoor pens.
-To strangers, but they are aloof it often barks at them, because it is trying to watch.
+It is sociable and devoted to its owner and its family.
+It does not like being alone, and therefore it cannot be permanently kept outdoor pens.
+To strangers, but it is reserved and often barks at them, because it is trying to guard.
 Early socialization is necessary.
-With children it is getting well, but children do not treat it like a living toy it has its dignity.
-With pets it can live a "common household" when it is used to them from an early age.
+With children it is getting well, but they cannot deal with it as a living toy it has its dignity.
+It can accept pets, if it is used to from young age.

-If not used for hunting, it is grateful for longer walks, but it is flexible, not necessarily daily.
-Hunting abilities it has encoded so deeply that if it decides to walk in the countryside to hunt for summoning usually it does not respect anything, so there is such a risk, it is better to keep it on a leash.
-Every Dachshund loves comfort and has the capability, it enjoys it.
-Especially younger individuals tend to be very vigorous, it is best to give them a job, e.g. agility training.
+If it is not used for hunting, it is grateful for longer walks, but it is flexible, not necessarily daily.
+It has hunting abilities that are encoded so deeply that if it decides to walk in the countryside or run, there is such a risk, it is better to keep it on a leash.
+Every Dachshund loves comfort, it enjoys it.
+Especially younger individuals tend to be very vigorous, it is best to get them a job, for example agility training.

-Physique is compact, muscled to be strong relative to the body frame short leggy is elongated rectangular.
+Body is compact, muscled must be strong relative to the body frame of small sized dogs, it is elongated rectangular.
 The member countries of the FCI there are bred 9 types (3 different hairs in 3 sizes).
-The largest Standard is a basic of magnitude suddenly from which are derived both miniaturization shocks smaller, Miniature and Rabbit.
-Size shocks are distinguished by chest circumference.
-The Standard is more than 35 cm, is among the Miniature chest circumference 30-35 cm for Rabbit and involves a max.
+The largest standard type is a basic of which are derived both miniaturization smaller, Miniature and Rabbit type.
+Size different are distinguished by chest circumference.
+The Standard type size is more than 35 cm.
+It is among the Miniature chest circumference 30-35 cm for Rabbit and involves a max.
 30 cm.
 Typical is its proud head carriage and alert facial expression.
-Each individual must match the type of their gender.
+Each individual must match the type of gender.
 It is very agile and nimble.

 The head is elongated and tapering evenly from occipital landscape nose.
 Browridges are significant.
 The skull is rather flat, frontal slope should be indicated only gradually merging with the slightly arched nasal bridge.
 The nose is big, long and narrow and muzzle must be elongated sufficiently broad and strong.

-Eyes are medium sized, oval, properly stored far apart, with clear energetic yet friendly, never prickly eyes unpleasantly.
-The colour of the iris is bright, dark reddish brown to blackish brown regardless of coat colour, called wall, fish or pearl-coloured eyes are undesirable, tolerated only in individual merling.
+Eyes are medium sized, oval, properly stored far apart, with clear energetic yet friendly, never unpleasantly prickly eyes.
+The colour of the iris is bright, dark reddish brown to blackish brown regardless of coat colour-called glassy, fish or pearl-coloured eyes are undesirable, tolerated only in individuals - marling.
 The earlobes should be high enough long.
 On tops are rounded and be movable.
 The front edge is lying close to cheek.

 Feet with well-knit toes are well arched with strong, durable and flexible padded and short, strong nails.
-The first fingers ("thumb") are non-functional, but must not be removed.
+The first fingers ("thumb") are not working, but cannot be removed.
 The hindquarters are strongly muscled, parallel.
 The thighs are tightly muscled and long enough, knees wide and strong, much bent, legs short, well muscled.
 Hocks are to be strongly bent, wiry and dry.
 The hocks are quite long, ankle movably attached to the legs.
-Feet consist of four tightly fitting, appropriately arched toes touching base with high padded.
+Feet consists of four tightly fitting, appropriately arched toes touching the ground with high padded.
 Movement should be roomy, smooth and light.

-Wire haired type: nature topcoat with the exception of muzzle, eyebrows and earlobes steeped undercoat must be (on the body) perfectly fitting with dense, wiry.
+For wire hair type nature topcoat with the exception of muzzle, eyebrows and earlobes steeped undercoat must be (on the body) perfectly fitting with dense, wiry.
 On the muzzle forms a distinct beard and bushy eyebrows above the eyes.
-Coat colour is predominantly shade light to dark wild boar, dry leaves and acceptable are the same colours as smooth one.
+Coat colour is predominantly shade from light to dark wild boar, dry leaves and acceptable are the same colours as smooth one.

-Long haired type: hair is soft, shiny, mixing with the undercoat adjacent longer under the neck and on the lower body to the ear lobe, whose margins beyond, and on the back side of front and hind legs (where they form a "feathering" or "pants").
-The longest is the underside of the tail, which forms a called flag.
-Colour is the same as for smooth one.
+At the longhaired character's hair soft, shiny, mixing with the undercoat adjacent longer under the neck and on the lower body to the ear lobe, whose margins beyond, and on the back side of front and hind legs (where they form a "feathering" and "pants").
+The longest is the underside of the tail, which forms a so-called flag.
+Colour is the same as for smooth type.
 Long hair requires regular care.